cerenseckin/DDD-2025-Group5/README.md

 - Popular ancient-astronaut media
 - Public UFO reporting archives

 We  also created a structured spreadsheet that contains all final variables derived from these sources.
-(File used: “UNEXPLAINED ARCHEOLOGICAL SITES – DATASET_3.pdf” .)

 ## - What's your data about?